tajulasri/laravel-api-boilerplate/readme.md

 ```

-Manually edit all swagger specs for currently.Will update auto generate all swagger specs too.
+Manually edit all swagger specs for currently.

+Coming update: Will update auto generate all swagger specs too.

-Update routes in your `api.php` files.
+Dont forget to update routes in your `api.php` files.

 Lastly update API documentations by using this command.

 `php artisan l5-swagger:generate`